wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - WHIP session: Indicates the allocated HTTP resource by the WHIP endpoint for handling an ongoing ingest session.
 - WHIP session URL: Refers to the URL of the WHIP resource allocated by the WHIP endpoint for a specific media session.
 The WHIP client can send requests to the WHIP session using this URL to modify the session, such as ICE operations or termination.

 The {{whip-protocol-operation}} illustrates the communication flow between a WHIP client, WHIP endpoint, media server, and WHIP session.
-This flow outlines the process of setting up and tearing down a ingestion session using the WHIP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS for security, and RTP/RTCP for media transport:
+This flow outlines the process of setting up and tearing down an ingestion session using the WHIP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS for security, and RTP/RTCP for media transport:

 - WHIP client: Initiates the communication by sending an HTTP POST with an SDP Offer to the WHIP endpoint.
 - WHIP endpoint: Responds with a "201 Created" message containing an SDP answer.